Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

     This will render a `TextField`, and when the view appears, the keyboard will automatically be shown, and the cursor will be placed in the `TextField`, ready for user input.

-- Using modifiers for Dynamic Type: SwiftUI supports Dynamic Type, which means your app's text can adapt to users' chosen text size:
+- Using modifiers for Dynamic Type: SwiftUI supports Dynamic Type, which means an app's text can adapt to a user's preferred text size:

     ```swift
     var body: some View {